Got a Bird Stuck in a Garage? Help Get It Flying to Freedom

 Open the Windows and Doors

 Although it may not look like it, the bird that’s stuck in your garage is probably keen to leave.
 Imagine, it’s swapped its beautiful natural habit to be caught up in a poorly lit garage.
-It’s stuck between the rake and a lawnmower instead of flittering between the hedges and trees.
+It’s stuck between the rake and a lawnmower instead of flittering between hedges and trees.

 So what’s putting it off leaving?
 Most birds are frightened by humans.
 Have you been dancing around, shooing, and trying to coax the bird out of the garage for the better part of the day?
 Then by now, the poor bird is no doubt literally scared stiff.